JingZhang617/Scribble_Saliency/README.md

 # Trained Model

 # Train Model

 1) Prepare data for training (We provided the related data in the "data" folder)

-We have scribble dataset (1: foreground, 2: background, 0: unknown), raw RGB images, gray images and edge map from:https://github.com/yun-liu/rcf.
+  a) We have scribble dataset (1: foreground, 2: background, 0: unknown), raw RGB images, gray images and edge map from:https://github.com/yun-liu/rcf.

-Convert scribble data to "gt" and "mask" with matlab code: generate_gt_mask_from_scribble.m, where gt contains forergound scribble(s), and mask contains both foreground and background scribble(s).
+  b) Convert scribble data to "gt" and "mask" with matlab code: generate_gt_mask_from_scribble.m, where gt contains forergound scribble(s), and mask contains both foreground and background scribble(s).

-Convert RGB image to gray image with matlab code: convert_rgb2gray.m
+  c) Convert RGB image to gray image with matlab code: convert_rgb2gray.m

 2) run ./train.py